Questions and answers about veganism

 What about omega 3?

-Is there a way I can check the nutrients of my present / future diet to see if I would lack something?
+Is there a way I can check the nutrients in my present or future diet to see if I would lack something?

 What about the difference in the use of resources between a vegan vs meat lifestyle?

-But what does our anatomy says about what kind of food we are built for?
+But what does our anatomy say about what kind of food we are built for?

-What about the differences in health when it comes to a diet of meat vs vegan diet?
+What about the differences in health when it comes to a meat vs vegan diet?

 Where can I find more information about this subject?